SscottK/game-of-yahtzee/README.md

 ## Ways to score

 - One way to score is to add together all dice that are matching numbers.
-For example if you have four 2's you can select the twos score box and you will score 8 points.
+For example if you have four 2's you will score 8 points.
 - Another way to score is to use one of the patterns.
 There are six different patterns scores.
     - Three and Four of a kind.
 If you have any 3 or 4 dice with matching numbers the points are the total of all dice added together.
     - Full House.
 If you have two matching dice and three matching dice at one time you score 25 points.